ismetdagli/HaX-CoNN/README.md

 sudo -H pip3 install -r requirements.txt
 ```

-If you are using different python3 versions than default python3 version coming with JetPack, please modify the default version as 3.6.9 on Xavier AGX and 3.8.10 on Orin AGX by using [update-alternatives](https://hackersandslackers.com/multiple-python-versions-ubuntu-20-04/)
+If you are using a different Python 3 version than the default one that comes with JetPack, please modify the default version as 3.6.9 on Xavier AGX and 3.8.10 on Orin AGX by using [update-alternatives](https://hackersandslackers.com/multiple-python-versions-ubuntu-20-04/)

 Note: Creating a docker or a VM is infeasible due to large size/access to the required hardware (DLA) etc. The authors provide remote access as explained below.

-5. Publicly availability
+5. Public availability

-We keep the most updated version of code under this repository.
+We maintain the most updated version of the code in this repository.
 Please refer to this repository for the most updated version.

 As stated in requirements of green badge definition, this code is publicly available under zenodo [in this link](INSERT_LINK_ISMET_TODO)